cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 In OPAQUE, the OPRF key acts as the secret salt value that ensures the infeasibility of pre-computation attacks.
 No extra salt value is needed.
-Also, clients never disclose their password to the server, even during registration.
+Also, clients never disclose their passwords to the server, even during registration.
 Note that a corrupted server can run an exhaustive offline dictionary attack to validate guesses for the client's password; this is inevitable in any aPAKE protocol.
-(OPAQUE enables a defense against such offline dictionary attacks by distributing the server so that an offline attack is only possible if all - or a minimal number of - servers are compromised {{OPAQUE}}.)
+(OPAQUE enables defense against such offline dictionary attacks by distributing the server so that an offline attack is only possible if all - or a minimal number of - servers are compromised {{OPAQUE}}.)